Sixteen-year-old Sophie Bloom wishes she’d been taught the following:

 … and stop kissing Kai, Prince of the Underworld.

-My Ex From Hell is a YA romantic comedy, Greek mythology smackdown.
-Love meets comedy with a whole lot of sass in book one of this teen fantasy romance series.
+My Ex From Hell retells the Persephone legend in this YA romantic comedy book.
+It’s a Greek mythology smackdown as love meets comedy with a whole lot of sass in book one of this series.
 Compared to Kai and Sophie, Romeo and Juliet had it easy.

 Reader Reviews of My Ex From Hell